Baking Basics: Handy Baking Ingredient Substitutions

 If you want to make a recipe on the lighter side, you can opt to replace 1 cup vegetable oil with 1 cup applesauce or apple purée.
 This works well in recipes such as muffins.

-Now that you know what you can sub in where, try making these baked goods.
-Also, to brush up on your baking lingo, check out our Glossary of Baking Terms.
+Now that you know your substitutions, try making these baked goods.
+Brush up on your baking lingo with these baking terms.